Religion

 Keywords: Mary, Maryam, Gospels and Mary, the Qur’an, Jesus, Hadith.

-Name and Epithet of Mary
+Name And Epithet Of Mary

 The name of Mary, `according to Geoffrey Parrinder originally has been from the Hebrew and Aramaic name Maryam.
 In Qur’an, the name of Mary has exactly been used in Hebrew and Aramaic, and in Ethiopic is Māryām which is a bit different.
 Al-Baiḍāwi, an Islamic scholar, agrees with this view Parrinder stated.[1]The name took transformation into other languages, for instance, in the Coptic language, Miriam and Maria in Greek from where English derivate it as Mary.[2]
 In Christianity Mary is having the most common epithet, Virgin Mary, Mother of Jesus, Queen of Heaven.
 While Qur’an mentions Mary as Maryam and daughter of ‘Imran and in the Hadiths, she has been referred to as the lady of ladies.